Light and fluffy coffee cake, made small batch in a loaf pan!

 • Scrape down the sides of the bowl, then beat in the egg and vanilla until well combined.

 • Pour half of the flour mixture into the bowl, then use a rubber spatula to gently fold the ingredients together just until no flour streaks remain.
-Add in all of the buttermilk, fold, then gently fold in the rest of the dry ingredients.
+Add in all of the sour cream and milk, fold, then gently fold in the rest of the dry ingredients.

 • Add half of the cake batter to the prepared loaf pan, and top it with ~1/3 of the streusel.
 Top the streusel with the remaining batter, then top that with the remaining streusel.